ThoughtWorksInc/sbt-scala-js-map/README.md

 ## Motivation

 I have some Scala.js libraries hosted on Github ([Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala) and some private libraries).
 Then, other Scala.js applications would depend on these libraries.
-When I debug the Scala.js application in a browser, I want to see the Scala source file of the original libraries.
+When I debug the Scala.js application in a browser, I want to see the Scala source files of the original libraries.

 However, by default, the generated `*.js.map` files maps the generated JavaScript to the absolute Scala source path where the original library compiled.
 For me, the path is on a Travis CI worker, like `/home/travis/build/ThoughtWorksInc/.../Binding.scala`.
 The path obviously does not exist my local computer that debugs the application.
 Too bad.